-largest ever uk exhibition of trans artefacts and portraiture opens at lcf
+the uk's largest exhibition of trans artifacts and portraiture opens in london

-Museum of Transology, the largest ever UK exhibition of trans artefacts and portraiture, opens to the public today at the Fashion Space Gallery, a small but impressively programmed exhibition space housed at London College of Fashion in Central London.
+Museum of Transology, the largest ever UK exhibition of trans artifacts and portraiture, opens to the public today at the Fashion Space Gallery — a small but impressively programmed exhibition space housed at London College of Fashion in Central London.

-The Museum presents film profiles and portraiture alongside over 120 artefacts donated by members of the trans community; objects that chart the modern social, cultural and medical history, and diversity, of trans lives, bringing together a moving collection of first lipsticks, bras, prosthetics, packs of hormone pills, trans pride souvenirs and even post-operation body parts.
+The Museum presents film profiles and portraiture alongside over 120 artifacts donated by members of the trans community, objects that chart the modern social, cultural, medical history, and diversity of trans lives.
+The exhibition brings together a moving collection of first lipsticks, bras, prosthetics, packs of hormone pills, trans pride souvenirs, and even post-operation body parts.

 How did the idea for the Museum of Transology first come about?

-What was your brief to the people who donated artefacts?
+What was your brief to the people who donated artifacts?

-I was clear that people could choose an object personal to them -- there was no stipulation as to what that object might be.
-Donors were also asked to fill out a travel tag in their own hand writing, explaining the significance of the artefact.
+I was clear that people could choose an object personal to them — there was no stipulation as to what that object might be.
+Donors were also asked to fill out a travel tag in their own handwriting, explaining the significance of the artifact.
 This protects the object's story; these are everyday pieces that have genuine, authentic voices attached to them.
 They cannot be separated, so they cannot be overwritten by a cisgendered curator, should they find a home in a museum.
-The objects are made extraordinary because of their intimate nature -- from 'first bras', to a collection of hormone packets, to a pair of ballet shoes and a My Little Pony.
+The objects are made extraordinary because of their intimate nature — from 'first bras', to a collection of hormone packets, to a pair of ballet shoes, and a My Little Pony.
 They share themes of hope, despair, ambition, desire and reflect the increasing confidence of the UK's trans communities and a growing willingness to tell our stories.

-What is the importance of collecting and showing these artefacts?
+What is the importance of collecting and showing these artifacts?

 It is also essential that these are real stories told by real people, not a hyper-spectacular narration of trans lives by the popular media that generally focuses on 'Peeping Tom' exposés or before and after surgical 'success' stories.
 The exhibition is a collection of over 120 everyday objects and stories that are as diverse as the gender journeys they represent.

 One criticism of the way trans identities are discussed in mainstream culture is the obsessive focus on body parts.
-Why did you think it was necessary to include these post-surgery artefacts?
+Why did you think it was necessary to include these post-surgery artifacts?

-These artefacts do not spectacularise the idea of the trans body trying to achieve some kind of cis-gendered sewn-together mannequin type of copy 'success'.
+These artifacts do not spectacularize the idea of the trans body trying to achieve some kind of cisgendered sewn-together mannequin type of copy 'success.'
 They are a real person's body, and they are accompanied by a real story: my story.
 They started this collection and mark a shift in my own journey.
 The destructive and clichéd idea of 'passing' denotes that others 'fail'.
-That's why the body parts are accompanied by an image by fashion photographer Barat Sikka that exposes the results with scars, and promotes the idea of engaging with trans embodiment -- proudly asserting that we have wonderous trans bodies that are unique, our own and not to be ashamed of, or disappointed in.
+That's why the body parts are accompanied by an image by fashion photographer Barat Sikka that exposes the results with scars, and promotes the idea of engaging with trans embodiment — proudly asserting that we have wondrous trans bodies that are unique, our own, and not to be ashamed of, or disappointed in.
 This is a story of empowerment, not embarrassment, a display of trans entitlement, not cisgendered titillation.

 In what ways have trans histories been excluded from museum collections?